Visual Trauma Mapping Model

-I'm currently working on a Visual 7-System Mapping Model to help map and understand traumatic experiences.For those seeking structured self-reflection — a way to understand what happens inside when reactions may feel confusing.“Systems” means real, built-in brain/body functions—not separate organs, just a practical way to describe stable patterns that show up across situations.Will (meta-layer): In VTMM, agency is an axiom; access is state-dependent — and that’s normal.
+I’m building a Visual 7-System Mapping Model to help people map and understand traumatic experiences.It’s for structured self-reflection — a way to see what’s happening inside when reactions feel intense or confusing.“Systems” here means real mind/body functions (not separate organs) — just a practical way to describe stable patterns across situations.

 Survival — Detect danger